Puepis/foodprint-app/README.md

 * Uses custom authentication and JWT authorization.

 ## Author
 Designed and built by Philips Xu.

+## Credits
+Special thanks to [Kevin Pierce](https://github.com/enigma-01) for designing the app logo and building Foodprint web (currently WIP).

 ## Contact
 You can contact me at philips.xu1@gmail.com if you have any questions or concerns.
 To submit a bug within the app, please use the feedback form embedded within the application.